 - Data is becoming an increasingly central element in discussions around sustainable development.

 - Digital technologies have given rise to new data forms and sizes that can be used for monitoring the SDGs.
 Nevertheless, capacities to effectively collect and analyse this data remain unevenly distributed, leading to increased inequality between countries.
-Capacity-building initiatives are of vital importance to bridge this data capability gap.
+Capacity development initiatives are of vital importance to bridging this data capability gap.

 - Given the large variety of data sources, as well as the growing inequality between countries in their ability to ‘mine’ and use this data, the HLPF discussions signal a need for harmonisation and standardisation of data for the SDGs.